-Sometimes there is a rift between regulations people engage in or follow, practices in African communities, and the customary Law documented in the country's law books.
-As a result, it is usual to distinguish the customary law as written and practiced in the communities.
+Sometimes, there is a rift between regulations people engage in or follow, practices in African communities, and the customary Law documented in the country's law books.
+As a result, it is usual to distinguish the Customary Law as written and practised in the communities.
 "Law genuinely followed by communities is also known as the living customary."
 "Official" Customary Law is "customary law found in legislation and precedents."
+37

-1.5 The methodology employed in conducting research
+1.5 The methodology employed in conducting research.